B3nac/InjuredAndroid/README.md

  - The flags without a submit that demonstrate concepts will automatically register in the "Flags Overview" Activity.

  - There is one flag with a Pentesterlab 1 month gift key.
 The key is stored in a self destructing note after It's read, do not close the browser tab before copying the url.

+ - The exclamatory buttons on the bottom right will give users up to three tips for each flag.

+ Good luck and have fun! :D